Antiz96/zaman/README.md

 ## Description

-A simple CLI tool to display (or save) man pages as PDFs files via [Zathura](https://pwmt.org/projects/zathura/) for an easier reading.
+A simple CLI tool to display (or save) man pages as PDFs files for an easier reading.
+Zaman first looks for the default PDF reader defined in [XDG MIME Applications](https://wiki.archlinux.org/title/XDG_MIME_Applications) and fallback to [Zathura](https://pwmt.org/projects/zathura/) if no default PDF reader is set.
-It also allows to navigate through all the man pages available on your system via a dynamic menu ([Rofi](https://davatorium.github.io/rofi/) or [Dmenu](https://tools.suckless.org/dmenu/)).
+It also allows to navigate through all the man pages available on the system through a dynamic menu via [Rofi](https://davatorium.github.io/rofi/) or [Dmenu](https://tools.suckless.org/dmenu/).

 ## Installation